 Faircourt Asset Management Inc. Announces November Distributions

-/EIN News/ -- Toronto, Nov.
-23, 2022 (GLOBE NEWSWIRE) -- Faircourt Asset Management Inc., as Manager of the Faircourt Funds (NEO:FGX), (NEO:FCS.UN), is pleased to announce the monthly distributions payable on the Shares and Trust Units of the below listed Funds.
+Toronto, Nov.
+23, 2022 (GLOBE NEWSWIRE) -- Faircourt Asset Management Inc., as Manager of the Faircourt Funds FGX, FCS, is pleased to announce the monthly distributions payable on the Shares and Trust Units of the below listed Funds.

 |Faircourt Funds